How to help a friend with bipolar disorder

 Encourage medication and discourage drugs and alcohol

-If your friend wants to stop taking their medication, remind them of its benefits.
+If your friend, family or partner wants to stop taking their medication, remind them of its benefits.
 If they do stop taking it, encourage them to see their GP straight away.
-Consider activities you can do with your friend that don’t involve drugs and alcohol, which can have a negative impact on mood and interact with medication.
+Consider activities you can do with them that don’t involve drugs and alcohol, which can have a negative impact on mood and interact with medication.

 Look out for warning signs